2 Week Itinerary In Thailand For First Timers

 Heading to Thailand?
 Read about the floating markets of Bangkok and see our Essential Travel Guide to Bangkok.
 You can pack out your itinerary with these great things to do in Bangkok.

-If you want a varied introduction to Thailand that allows you to experience the country from different perspectives, we recommend prioritizing the cities of Bangkok and Chiang Mai before spending the rest of your vacation time relaxing around the islands or beaches of Southern Thailand – either Phuket or Koh Samui.
+If you want a varied introduction to Thailand that allows you to experience the country from different perspectives, we recommend prioritizing the cities of Bangkok, Chiang Mai, and the beaches of Southern Thailand – either Phuket or Koh Samui.
+There’s no way to see it all in two weeks, but this will give a good overview.

 Remember that transiting between each city will take a day, between getting to and from the airport, or taking a train or bus.

-In many cases, visitors will fly into the Suvarnabhumi airport in Bangkok, which makes the capital city a logical place to start.
+In many cases, visitors will fly into the Suvarnabhumi airport in Bangkok, which makes the capital city a logical place to start your 2 week itinerary in Thailand.
 I also like to start in Bangkok because it’s the most bustling city you’ll visit and will take all your energy to navigate.
 Start with the craziest place first and end with the most relaxing.

 However, if you’d like to start your 2 weeks in Chiang Mai or Phuket instead, you can get transfer flights directly from Bangkok to either of those, without leaving the airport.
 You can then return to Bangkok later.